 Just as a picture is worth a thousand words, a personal touch is worth a thousand likes.
 The ESP communicator also understands that strongly held convictions do not necessarily classify someone as a “hater.”
 They respect the other person’s emotions and personal beliefs.
 Communication isn’t some sort of Darwinian survival of the fittest.
-The ESP communicator firmly believes that we are not to trample one another out of existence with the butts of our heels and the slices of our tongues, but rather to be kind to one another, especially when we disagree.
+The ESP communicator firmly believes that we are not to trample one another out of existence with the butts of our heels and the slices of our tongues, but rather to be kind to one another, especially

 Beautiful people see beauty; hateful people see hate.
 Someone once said, “Those who spend their time looking for the faults in others have no time to correct their own.”
 Once we get serious about discussing and not just cussing, we’ll take our communication to a new realm.

 Be kind to humankind because we’re all we’ve got.